ctmakro/funsocks/README.md

 # funsocks

-Have a little fun with TCP and HTTP, then build a TCP proxy from scratch.
+Had a little fun with TCP and HTTP, then built a TCP proxy from scratch.

 Very few lines of code!